 Lost-wax casting offers a good solution to create parts with a good quality and fair complexity.
 The main advantage of this process consists in the production of parts with sharp angles and a very smooth surface.
 Lost-wax casting is principally used to create jewleries.

 However, the many steps between the creation of the mold (3d printing and finishing) to the de-molding and finishing of the castings can largely impact the accuracy of the tested part.

 Thanks to the Casting process you can run your own factory for prototyping and production, distantly, and without needing to worry about operating the machines.

 Solid and relatively malleable, our 92.5% sterling silver is perfect for jewellery creation.
 The surface is available in 4 finishes: rough, mirror polished, white rhodium or black rhodium plated.

 Sculpteo's brass material is composed of 82% copper and 18% zinc.
 It is perfect for jewellery and decorative creations.
-Available in 6 finishes: raw, mirror polished, gold plated, pink gold plated, white rhodium or black rhodium plated.
+Available in 2 finishes: rough and mirror polished.

 Other materials available on Sculpteo: